 When Dr. Natasha Kekre isn’t taking home the Medicine Ball trophy at our Dancing with the Docs fundraiser, she’s balancing her three different roles at The Ottawa Hospital.
-A hematologist for our Transplant and Cellular Therapy Program, Dr. Kekre is also an associate scientist in our Clinical Epidemiology Program and an associate professor at the University of Ottawa.
+In September 2023, she was named the Research Chair in Advanced Stem Cell Therapy in addition to being a hematologist and scientist.
+She is also an associate professor at the University of Ottawa.
 Her research focusses primarily on blood cancers, and specifically on early phase clinical trials, oncolytic virus therapy (in which viruses are used to infect and destroy cancer cells), and building a Canadian CAR T-cell platform (chimeric antigen receptor T-cells are immune cells engineered to kill cancer cells).

 Q: What is something unusual or surprising about the field of hematology?

 A: Hematology is unique because we get to work with a lab as well as with patients.
 The diagnostics for hematology rely on our expertise in the lab, and this is different than other specialties.
 I can actually go to the lab and make a diagnosis by looking at a patient’s blood under the microscope.